 The brain of this post is the WQL query to create an SCCM (ConfigMgr) dynamic device collection for co-managed devices.
 You can have both static collections and dynamic collections for grouping co-managed devices.

-I prefer to have a dynamic device collection to target policies/applications to co-managed devices.
+I prefer a dynamic device collection to target policies/applications to co-managed devices.
 Well, what are co-managed devices?
-The Co-managed Windows 10/Windows 11 devices that are managed by both ConfigMgr (a.k.a SCCM) and Intune at the same time.
+The Co-managed Windows 10/Windows 11 devices are simultaneously managed by ConfigMgr (a.k.a SCCM) and Intune.

 Create ConfigMgr Co-Managed Dynamic Device Collection

-Let’s create dynamic device collection for grouping co-managed devices from your environment.
+Let’s create a dynamic collection for grouping co-managed devices from your environment.

-- Navigate to SCCM console – Assets and Compliance – Device Collections.
+- Navigate to the SCCM console – Assets and Compliance – Device Collections.

-- Right-click and select “Create User Collection” from the Device Collections node.
+- Right-click and select “Create Device Collection” from the Device Collections node.

 - You need to be careful about Limiting collection (I don’t recommend selecting All Systems collection).

 - Choose to Browse to select a limiting collection.
 The collection will only contain members from the limiting collection.